John Lee (California politician)

 John S. Lee is an American politician, serving as a member of the Los Angeles City Council for the 12th district.
 Formerly a Republican, Lee is now an independent and is the only non-Democrat currently on the city council.

 Early life, education, and personal life

 Born in 1970, Lee is the son of South Korean immigrants.
 He graduated from Granada Hills High School and attended California State University, Northridge but did not graduate.

 Lee lives in Porter Ranch, California with his wife Sheila and their two children.

 Career

-Prior to being elected as the Councilmember, Lee worked for City of Los Angeles for two decades, serving in various capacities.
+Prior to being elected as the Councilmember, Lee worked for the City of Los Angeles for two decades, serving in various capacities.
 In his tenure he has worked for Councilmember Joel Wachs, Greig Smith, and Mitch Englander.
 Lee was a chief of staff for previous councilman Mitchell Englander.
-Englander pled guilty to federal charges related to the on-going Los Angeles City Hall corruption probe and began serving a 14-month sentence in federal prison in June, 2021.
+Mitch Englander pled guilty to federal charges related to the on-going Los Angeles City Hall corruption probe and began serving a 14-month sentence in federal prison in June, 2021.
 Lee joined David Ryu as the second Asian American on the council, being sworn in on August 30, 2019.